The cost of inputs used in farming have skyrocketed.

 While it has been shown that regenerative agriculture can increase profits by up to 60%, farmers must first undergo a transition period.

 The initial drop in the land’s productivity and associated costs during the transition is without doubt a challenge.
-But through our Carbon+ Program, you can access financial support as you make the change.
+But through our Carbon+ Program, you can access an additional income stream as you make the change.

 Farmers are highly skilled in adaptation.
 And although the transition to regenerative agriculture requires a new, unfamiliar kind of adaptation, it’s undeniably worth the reward.